chillmelon/apc40mk2/README.md

 ## prerequisites

-* ableton live 10.1 (may work with earlier versions but i haven't checked)
+* ableton live 11 (only works with 11~)
 * an APC40MKII controller

 ## installing

 1. download release.zip from https://github.com/diracdeltas/apc40mk2/releases/latest
 2. unzip it
-3. copy the unzipped `apc40mkii_azuki` folder to your Ableton MIDI remote scripts directory using the instructions at https://help.ableton.com/hc/en-us/articles/209072009-Installing-Third-Party-Control-Surfaces. for instance on Mac with Ableton 10, this would be `/Applications/Ableton Live 10 Suite.app/Contents/App-Resources/MIDI Remote Scripts`.
+3. copy the unzipped `apc40mkii_chillmelon` folder to your Ableton MIDI remote scripts directory using the instructions at https://help.ableton.com/hc/en-us/articles/209072009-Installing-Third-Party-Control-Surfaces. for instance on Mac with Ableton 11, this would be `/Applications/Ableton Live 11 Suite.app/Contents/App-Resources/MIDI Remote Scripts`.
-4. open Ableton Preferences with your apc40mk2 plugged in and select `apc40mkii azuki` as the control surface.
+4. open Ableton Preferences with your apc40mk2 plugged in and select `apc40mkii chillmelon` as the control surface.

 ## usage